JGSDF and U.S. Marines hit the waves during Iron Fist 2017

-U.S. Marine Assault Amphibious Vehicles manned by Japanese Ground Self Defense Force soldiers during Exercise Iron First 2017 aboard Marine Corps Base Camp Pendleton, Calif., Feb.
-25. Marines and JGSDF soldiers conducted an amphibious assault, launching from the USS Anchorage to the Red Beach Training Area.
-Iron Fist is an annual, bilateral training exercise where U.S. and Japanese service members train together and share techniques, tactics and procedure to improve their combined operational capabilities.
+CAMP PENDLETON, Calif.
+(Feb.
+25, 2017) Amphibious Assault Vehicles manned by Japanese Ground Self Defense Force soldiers enter the water during Exercise Iron First 2017.
+The annual bilateral training exercise where U.S. and Japanese service members train together and share techniques, tactics and procedure to improve their combined operational capabilities.
 (U.S. Marine Corps photo by Cpl.
-Alvin Pujols/ Released)
+Alvin Pujols/Released)

 |Date Taken: